jlpteaching/ECS154B/lab2/lab2.md

 ## R-type instruction details

+The following table shows how an R-type instruction is laid out:

 |31    25|24  20|19 15|14     12|11  7|6       0|        |
 |--------|------|-----|---------|-----|---------|--------|
 |funct7  | rs2  | rs1 | funct3  | rd  | 0110011 | R-type |

 Each instruction has the following effect.
 `<op>` is specified by the funct3 and funct7 fields.
+`R[x]` means the value stored in register x.

 ```
 R[rd] = R[rs1] <op> R[rs2]
 ```

-## Testing
+## Testing the R-types

+You can run the tests for this part with the following command:

 ```
 sbt:dinocpu> testOnly dinocpu.SingleCycleRTypeTesterLab2
 ```

-# Part II: I-type
+# Part II: I-types

 Next, you will implement the I-type instructions.
-These are mostly the same as the the R-type, except that the second data comes from the immediate value instead of the second register.
+These are mostly the same as the the R-types, except that the second operand comes from the immediate value contained within the instruction, rather than another register.

 To implement the I-types, you should first extend the table in `control.scala`.
-Then, you can add the appropriate muxes to the CPU (in `cpu.scala`) and wire the control signals to those muxes.
+Then you can add the appropriate MUXes to the CPU (in `cpu.scala`) and wire the control signals to those MUXes.
-**HINT**: You only need one extra mux compared to your R-type-only design.
+**HINT**: You only need one extra MUX, compared to your R-type-only design.

 ## I-type instruction details

+The following table shows how an I-type instruction is laid out:

 |31           20|19 15|14     12|11  7|6       0|        |
 |---------------|-----|---------|-----|---------|--------|